flatironinstitute/walnuts/README.md

 The formatting style is defined in the file `walnuts_cpp/.clang_format`.
 It specifies

-* Google format for compactness
+* Google format for compactness,
-* braces and newlines around conditional and loop bodies
+* braces and newlines around conditional and loop bodies, and
-* include ordering sorted within block, but blocks maintained
+* include ordering sorted within block, but blocks maintained.